 2. Common cold:

 Vitamin C reduces the severity of cold symptoms and acts as an effective antihistamine that lessens the unpleasant effects of common cold, including inflammation, runny nose and aches.
-Vitamin C also controls the allergy that causes cold.
+It also controls the allergy that causes cold.
 It reduces histamine level and often shortens the duration of cold.

 Vitamin C is a powerful and effective antioxidant that protects our body from free radicals that cause oxidative stress, or ”cellular rust” that can lead to a host of severe medical conditions such as atherosclerosis that can cause both heart disease and stroke.

-Vitamin C has shown to lower blood pressure and lessens the probability of hypertension, as well as serious health problems that may accompany with high blood pressure.
+Vitamin C has shown to lower blood pressure and decreases the probability of hypertension, as well as serious health problems that may accompany with high blood pressure.

 Vitamin C also ensures proper dilation of blood vessels which helps to protect us against certain diseases like atherosclerosis, high cholesterol, heart congestion and severe chest pains.